VadaPavMan/Space-Shooter-Game/README.md

-# 🚀 Galactic Combat, A Game Made Using Arcade Library
+# 🚀 Galactic Combat

-[![logo](assets/arcade.webp)](https://api.arcade.academy/en/stable/)
+ A Game Made Using Arcade Library [![logo](assets/arcade.webp)](https://api.arcade.academy/en/stable/)

 This is a fun and exciting 2D Space Shooter Game developed using the Arcade library in Python.
 Players control a spaceship, navigating through space while dodging obstacles and shooting enemies to score points.